jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 {% include image.html src="dialup-stackmat/band-pass-filter.png" alt="300 Hz - 3400 Hz band pass filter applied to stackmat signal" %}

-And the resulting frequency analysis:

-{% include image.html src="dialup-stackmat/band-pass-filter-analysis.png" alt="300 Hz - 3400 Hz band pass filter frequency analysis" %}
+{% include image.html src="dialup-stackmat/band-pass-filter-analysis.png" alt="300 Hz - 3400 Hz band pass filter frequency analysis.
+Note that a lot of the higher frequencies are gone, and the very lowest frequencies have dropped off." %}

 This begs the question: how do you translate the stackmat signal into a range of frequencies that phones do support?
 It turns out this problem (transmision of digital bits over a link designed for human voice) has already been solved.
-Use a modem!
+You use a modem!

 The word modem is actually a portmanteau of the words modulator and demodulator.
 The original modems used a modulation scheme called